Toyota Camry (XV80): Mexico

-The Camry XV80 was launched in Mexico on 13 June 2024 with three trim levels: LE, XSE and XLE; it is powered by a 2.5-liter gasoline hybrid.
+The Camry XV80 was launched in Mexico on 13 June 2024 with three trim levels: LE, XSE and XLE; it is powered by a 2.5-liter gasoline hybrid and sourced from the United States.

 Oceania

 Australia

 The Camry XV80 was launched in Australia on 17 September 2024 with three trim levels: Ascent, Ascent Sport and SL; it is powered by a 2.5-liter gasoline hybrid.
+Australian models are sourced from Japan.

 New Zealand

 The Camry XV80 was launched in New Zealand on 1 August 2024 with three trim levels: GX, SX and ZR; it is powered by a 2.5-liter gasoline hybrid.

 Southeast Asia

 Brunei

 The XV80 Camry was launched in Brunei on 3 January 2025 along with the facelifted GR Yaris hatchback.
 Imported from Thailand, the car is offered only as a 2.5-liter gasoline hybrid variant.

 Indonesia

 The XV80 Camry was launched in the Indonesian market during the 32nd Indonesia International Motor Show on 13 February 2025.
 It is available in a sole variant with a 2.5-liter gasoline hybrid, and imported from Thailand like previous models.
+A variant powered by a 2.5-liter gasoline was added on 7 October 2025.